BitCANN/bitcann-contracts/README.md

 #### AuctionConflictResolver

-If two registration auctions exist the one with the higher registrationID is invalid.
-Since registration is a single-threaded operation such scenarios are highly unlikely to occur.
+If two registration auctions exist for the same domain name, the one with the higher registrationID i.e the tokenAmount is invalid.
+(Since registration is a single-threaded operation such scenarios are unlikely to occur willingly.)
+> **Important**: Applications must verify the presence of auctionNFTs in the registry contract before permitting any new registrations.
+Due to BCH's UTXO-based system, there is no 'Contract Storage' to confirm the existence of an ongoing auction and transaction cannot fail.

-This contract allows anyone to prove the registration Pair NFTs of both auctions, burning the invalid auction pair in the process and taking away the funds as a reward for keeping the system in check.
+This contract allows anyone to prove that an auction is invalid and burn the invalid auctionNFT in the process and taking away the funds as a reward for keeping the system in check.

 Transaction Structure:
 | # | Inputs | Outputs |